pyrkamarcin/CommonDataLayer/docs/processes/0003_Documentation_structure_and_RFC_process.md

 ```
 ````

-CDL feature ID is only required for feature descriptions.
+- CDL feature ID is only required for feature descriptions.
 If the RFC describes a process, this field should be omitted.

-Team field is optional.
+- Team field is optional.
 If missing, it's implied that CDL Team has created it.

-RFC format allows other custom fields to be included if necessary, such as why RFC has been abandoned.
+- RFC format allows other custom fields to be included if necessary, such as why RFC has been abandoned.

-For example, the author should commit the draft to a separate branch, for example, `rfc/<filename>`.
+- The author should commit the draft to a separate branch, for example, `user/rfc/<filename>`.

 #### Pull Request